sethvargo/go-envconfig/README.md

 ## Initialization

-By default, all pointer fields are initialized (allocated) so they are not `nil`.
+By default, all pointers, slices, and maps are initialized (allocated) so they are not `nil`.
 To disable this behavior, use the tag the field as `noinit`:

 ```go
 type MyStruct struct {